Amidar

+Amidar is a maze video game developed by Konami and released in arcades in 1982.
+It was distributed in North America by Stern.
+Parker Brothers published an Atari 2600 version in late 1982, and Casio released a port for the PV-1000 in 1983.
+Amidar was the first in the grid capture sub-genre of maze games and was highly cloned in arcades and for home systems.

-Amidar is a video game developed by Konami and released in arcades in 1981 by Stern.
-The format is similar to that of Pac-Man: the player moves around a fixed rectilinear lattice, attempting to visit each location on the board while avoiding the enemies.
-When each spot has been visited, the player moves to the next level.
+The player moves around a fixed rectilinear lattice, changing the color of the lines, while avoiding enemies.
+Coloring all the lines around a rectangle fills it in.
+When all the rectangles have been filled, the player moves to the next level.
+There are two types of levels which alternate, with the player controlling a paint roller in one and a gorilla in the other.

 The game and its name have their roots in the Japanese lot drawing game Amidakuji.
-The bonus level in Amidar is a nearly exact replication of an Amidakuji game and the way the enemies move conform to the Amidakuji rules; this is referred to in the attract mode as "Amidar movement."
+The bonus level in Amidar is a nearly exact replication of an Amidakuji game and the way the enemies move conform to the Amidakuji rules; this is referred to in the attract mode as "Amidar movement".

-Amidar was the first in the grid capture sub-genre of maze games and was highly cloned in arcades and for home systems.